andrewtryder/CFB/README.md

 Supybot-CFB
 ===========

 Supybot plugin for college football (NCAA) things.

-You will need to manually create the db via cfb_db.py.
+If you're looking for scores, that's in my Supybot-Scores plugin.

+NOTE: This is a personal plugin that evolved into something larger as I found people use it.
+I am always open to feature and function suggestions.
+Find me on irc.